 Eligible students will be notified if they have been awarded FWS when they receive their award notification.

-Applicants must be accepted into the Master of Arts in Education (MAED) program and complete a Free Application for Federal Student Aid (FAFSA).
+Applicants must be accepted into the Master of Arts in Education (MAED) program and complete a FAFSA.
 Each year the applicant must complete TEACH Grant Counseling and a TEACH Grant Agreement to Serve.
-Contact the Financial Aid Office for more information.
+Contact the Office of Financial Aid at Stockton University for more information.